-RECYCLING PROCEFURE:
+RECYCLING PROCEDURE:

-- Collected weekly by students and staff, place in clear bags. - Caretakers are not to put any recycling, including that from blue boxes and clear bags, into regular garbage bins.
-Teachers/ staff may drop off sorted recycling in clear bags in designated area; the caretaker's hallway - All students are encouraged to give input or suggestions to improve recycling procedure.
+- Collected weekly by students and staff, placed in clear bags. - Caretaking requirements prohibits any recycling, including that from blue boxes and clear bags, to be placed in regular garbage bins.
+Teachers/staff may drop off sorted recycling in clear bags in designated area; the caretaker's hallway. - All students are encouraged to give input or suggestions to improve recycling procedure.
 Students are asked to use the appropriate bins when disposing of items.